Last updated on October 2nd, 2023 at 04:09 pm

 Suggested reading: Density Q/A

 4] (a) Kevin climbs a rope as shown in the diagram below.

-(i) He climbs a vertical distance of 3.0 metres and he weighs 400 newtons.
+(i) He climbs a vertical distance of 3.0 meters and weighs 400 newtons.
 Calculate the work done by Kevin as he climbs the rope.
 You are advised to show clearly how you get your answer.

 (b) A nail gun fires a nail of mass 5g with a speed of 20m/s.